top of page

 Contemplating these past decades, this guild has influenced the artistic voice and career paths of many of its members (my own radically included).
 It has expanded in membership and scope, embracing other related arts such as book forms, pointed-pen lettering, flourished decorative handwriting (“modern calligraphy”), abstraction, and illustration—all of which are represented by the artworks of WCG members included in this anniversary Scripsit.

--Tamara Stoneburner, from the introduction to Scripsit 45th Anniversary issue
+~ Tamara Stoneburner, from the introduction to Scripsit 45th Anniversary issue

 Sheila Waters graduated from the Medway College of Art in Kent and the Royal College of Art in London.
 She developed her calligraphic skills under the tutelage of Dorothy Mahoney (assistant to the great pioneer of calligraphy, Edward Johnson).
 At 22 she was elected a Fellow of the Society of Scribes and Illuminators and began a career devoted to commissions for royalty, museums, libraries, collectors and publishers.
 Her work is included in most of the important books which have been published about calligraphy.

 A gifted teacher, Sheila shared her extensive knowledge and techniques with calligraphers the world over until her death in 2022.
+Her 2006 textbook, Foundations of Calligraphy, now in its 4th edition, is available from John Neal Books.

 Sheila's life and artwork were explored in two Scripsit magazines edited and designed by her son Julian Waters: Sheila Waters: Her Golden Thread 1929-2022 (Vol.44, No1, 2022) is a memorial tribute to Sheila Waters and a sequel to Sheila at 80: A Retrospective (Vol. 31, No.2&3, Fall 2009/Winter 2010).